docker/extensions-sdk/README.md

-# Desktop Extension Samples
+# Docker Extensions

 [![Netlify Status](https://api.netlify.com/api/v1/badges/883a0d5e-15c4-471b-a3e3-84cf27d2fced/deploy-status)](https://app.netlify.com/sites/docker-desktop-extensions/deploys)

-This repository includes Desktop Extension samples.
+This repository includes all resources to create Docker Extensions.

-:warning: **This work is experimental and still in progress, features and APIs detailed are subject to change**
+:warning: **This work is experimental and still in progress, features and APIs are subject to change**

 ## Documentation

 The documentation is published and best viewed at https://docker-desktop-extensions.netlify.app/.
+(Temporary as this repo is still private, password to use to enter this docs site: BGxdgkadXBDBfm5J)

 ## Prerequisites